Govt prepares House agenda with focus on Covid handling

 While the government wants smooth functioning of both the houses to enable the passage of key bills, it is also prepared for a stormy session.

-The government has decided to take on the Opposition “with facts and figures” said a Bharatiya Janata Party (BJP) leader on condition of anonymity.
+The government has decided to take on the opposition “with facts and figures” said a BJP leader on condition of anonymity.

 “We are prepared to have a discussion on the second wave of the Covid pandemic.
 Let the opposition ask questions; we have all the answers.
 We have data to prove how India quickly got its act together to provide the essential health care and save lives.
 There was a 14 to 16 day period when there were some shortages but we overcame the problem within a short time,” this person added.